James Gray (director): Unrealized and upcoming projects

 After Little Odessa, Gray was offered the script for The Devil's Own by Brad Pitt, a friend of his.
 Gray turned it down and the film was ultimately directed by Alan J. Pakula.
+He also passed up the opportunity to direct Good Will Hunting.

+In 1997, Gray was in negotiations with producer Art Linson to direct the biopic Killer Spy, about CIA agent Aldrich Ames, based on the novel Betrayal.
+Kevin Spacey was being talked about for the starring role of Ames.

 In 1999, Gray was in talks to direct Brad Pitt and Jennifer Aniston in Waking Up in Reno for Miramax.
 The film was made three years later but without the involvement of Gray, Pitt or Aniston.

-It was reported on September 18, 2000 that Gray would direct and co-write Edgardo Mortara, a film based on the widely documented 1858 kidnapping of the 6-year-old Jewish boy by the Papal police.
+It was reported in 2000 that Gray would direct and co-write Edgardo Mortara, a film based on the infamous 1858 kidnapping of the 6-year-old Jewish boy by the Papal police.
 Gray was to collaborate with writer Rob Eshman on the screenplay.

 In 2003, it was rumored that Gray had written an adaptation of Philip K. Dick's novelette "Paycheck".
-Prior to John Woo being selected to direct, Brett Ratner was in talks.
+Prior to John Woo being selected, Brett Ratner was in talks to direct.
 A film was released later that year, but Gray had no involvement.

+In 2006, Gray was planning to direct Alphabet City, based on the 1995 novel by Steven Knight, who also penned the first draft of the script.

+In 2010, Gray was hired to rewrite the script of the Charlie Hunnam-scripted Vlad, which would have been a period action film based on the story of Dracula.
+Anthony Mandler had been attached to direct the film.

 In January 2011, it was reported that Gray would be directing a film adaptation of Mark Greaney's novel The Gray Man written by Adam Cozad.
 The project was first set up at New Regency.
-Brad Pitt was initially cast to star, but by October 2015 he and Gray were no longer involved with the film.
+Brad Pitt was initially cast to star, but by October 2015, he and Gray were no longer involved with the film.

-In April 2011, Jeremy Renner commissioned Gray to write a Steve McQueen biopic with Renner in the role under his production banner, The Combine.
+In April 2011, Jeremy Renner enlisted Gray to write the screenplay for an untitled Steve McQueen biopic with Renner in the role under his production banner The Combine.
 "I did it more or less as a favor to Jeremy and to honor Steve McQueen," Gray said.
-Heavily researched and based on two books by Marshall Terrill, Portrait of an American Rebel and The Life and Legend of a Hollywood Icon, the film was initially going to be directed by Ivan Zachariáš.
-"I got into [it] very seriously," said Gray, "I was spending a lot of time with Steve McQueen's ex-wife and sort of started to live the Steve McQueen thing and began to really get involved with the subject.
-And then I realized I can't get so attached."
-However, Gray stated in a 2013 interview that he may end up directing the film himself at some point.
+Heavily researched and based on two books by Marshall Terrill, Portrait of an American Rebel and The Life and Legend of a Hollywood Icon, the film was initially going to be directed by Ivan Zachariáš, although Gray later stated in 2013 that he may end up directing it himself at some point.

-In August 2013, it was announced that Warner Bros tapped Gray to write and direct White Devil, a film based on the life of John Willis.
+In August 2013, it was announced that Warner Bros. tapped Gray to write and direct White Devil, a film based on the life of John Willis.